-The global-strategic view of U.S. deregulation, moreover, does not coherently explain why the American technological offensive would be advanced by reducing the power and the economies of scale of its major telecommunications company.
-Assuming a global offensive strategy, it would seem more sensible to unleash AT&T with all of its resources rather than reducing them and tying up the giant for years with reorganization.
-Unless, of course, one accepts the U.S. premise that a competitive environment creates the underlying strength for world export markets.
-It is not clear why a Reaganite big business policy would be promoted by the dismemberment of the biggest business them of all.
-Furthermore, the Reagan administration's ideological priorities are arguably not the driving force in policy, but only a facilitator in U.S. the implementation of the fall-out from satellite communications, microwave transmission, and the computerization of telecommunications.
+The global-strategic view of U.S. deregulation, moreover, does coherently explain why the American technological offensive would advanced by reducing the power and the of scale of its major economies telecommunications company.
+Assuming a global offensive strategy, it seem more sensible to unleash AT&T with all of its resources rather than reducing them and tying up the for years with reorganization.
+Unless, of course, one accepts the U.S. premise that a competitive environment creates underlying strength for the world It is not clear why a export markets.
+Reaganite big business policy would be promoted by the dismemberment of the biggest business of them all.
+Furthermore. the Reagan administration's ideological priorities are arguably not the driving force in U.S. policy, but only a facilitator in the implementation of the fall-out from satellite communications, microwave transmission. and the computerization of telecommunications.